Keyboard shortcuts

 static APP_VERSION: &str = "1.0.2";

-// Mutable static: requires unsafe to access (AVOID IF POSSIBLE).
+// Mutable static: requires unsafe to access.

 static mut REQUEST_COUNTER: u32 = 0;